uktrade/stream-zip/README.md

 Offers similar functionality to [zipfly](https://github.com/BuzonIO/zipfly), but with a different API, and does not use Python's zipfile module under the hood.

+To unZIP files on the fly try [stream-unzip](https://github.com/uktrade/stream-unzip).

 ## Installation